Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

 City Nature Challenge

-Join in the City Nature Challenge!
-During the weekend of April 30-May 3, 2021 you can join users from across the world to record a snapshot of the diversity of natural life in urban areas by taking pictures and uploading your observations to iNaturalist.
+Join in the City Nature Challenge in April when people from around the world record their snapshots of the diversity of natural life in urban areas by taking pictures and uploading observations to iNaturalist.

 Observations in the 13-county metro area of Minneapolis-St. Paul are automatically added to the project.
-This event provides helpful information for scientists while still maintaining social distancing.
+This event provides helpful information for scientists.

 Observe with eBird